-In response to high inflation, the Federal Reserve has been raising interest rates and has indicated that a decision on pausing the interest rate increases has not been made but instead the Federal Reserve will continue to monitor economic data.
+In response to high inflation, the Federal Reserve has been raising interest rates and has not indicated when interest rate increases will be paused or reversed.
 Higher interest rates increase our interest expense on variable-rate borrowings under our credit facilities.
 Further, interest rate hikes or other factors could lead to recessionary conditions, which could adversely affect the global hiring market and therefore the demand for our services.

-Customers have been reacting to these uncertainties by reducing hiring, which in turn causes uncertainty in our near-term revenue outlook.
+Customers have been reacting to these uncertainties by reducing hiring, which in turn causes uncertainty in our revenue outlook.